launchscout/ai-part-deux/index.md

 ---

 # TDD: Test Driven Development
+- Writing code that tests our code
+  - Gives a simple pass/fail result
+  - Unit tests test portions of an app
+  - End to end tests test the whole thing
+  - We need both
 - <span style="color: #e74c3c;">**Red**</span>, <span style="color: #27ae60;">**Green**</span>, <span style="color: #6042BC;">**Refactor**</span>
   - Start with a <span style="color: #e74c3c;">**failing test**</span>
   - <span style="color: #27ae60;">**Make it pass**</span>
   - <span style="color: #6042BC;">**Clean up the code**</span>
-- Repeat

 ---

-# What if the computer could do that?

----

-# My Skynet moment
+# The Skynet moment
 - 2024 - Cursor adds "Composer mode"
+  - before tools could generate code
-  - allows it to run commands and see their output
+  - now it can run commands and see their output
 - Before it could write tests, **now it can run them**
 - *AND* see the results
 - *AND* react to the results to **fix its' own mistakes**

----

-# Why does this matter so much?

----

-# ~~Hallucinations~~ Mistakes are inevitable
-- One of us has to fix them
-- Now my AI tool can do it
-  - or at least help
 - This **dramatically** improved the usefulness of AI tooling

 ---